Yarkon National Park – Yarkon Springs Compound – Visitors Guide

 Summary

 Yarkon Springs is a lovely place with water, greenery, and history.
-And this park is mainly used for picnics and barbeque with extra activities.
+This park is mainly used for picnics, barbeques, and other activities.

 And if you are interested in the other Yarkon National Park compound, check out Tel Afek (Antipatris).